-Philippe Menu, M.D., Ph.D., M.B.A., has served as our Chief Medical Officer since February 2020.
+Philippe Menu, M.D., Ph.D., M.B.A., has served as our Chief Medical Officer since February 2020 and our Chief Product Officer since March 2023.
 From 2011 to 2020, Dr. Menu was a management consultant with McKinsey & Company, focusing on the biopharmaceutical sector and in particular innovative therapies and diagnostics in oncology and rare diseases.
 Prior to that, Dr. Menu was a post-doctoral fellow at the University of Lausanne.
 Dr. Menu holds an M.D./Ph.D. in life sciences from the University of Lausanne and an M.B.A. from the Open University Business School.